rammie/web-stack-lean/README.md

 Usage
 =====

-The machine-stack repo must be included as a submodule to your main git repo.
+The repo must be included as a submodule to your main git repo.
 It can be named anything.
-The top level of the repo must include a wscript file which should look something like:
+Assume it is called "src".
+The top level of the repo must include a wscript file which should look like:

 ```python